-You can reduce the overall amount of water lost to evaporation by up to ⅓ with Bio-Hydrate.
-To help protect your roots as well as maintain more nutrients and water, try increasing their surface area up to a few thousand times with Root Better mycorrhizal fungi.
+You can reduce the overall amount of water lost to evaporation by up to one third with our product Bio-Hydrate.
+To help protect your roots as well as maintain more nutrients and water, try increasing their surface area up to a few hundred times with Root Better mycorrhizal fungi.

 For the terms mentioned in this post, check out our glossary of nature.